JennEYoon/datasciY/README.md

   * Add links to HTML github viewer, Open In CoLab, Open In MyBinder - June 2020
   * Add general.html page for broader topics - June 13-15, 2020
     ngram data files stored in "large-files" folder, not uploaded to Github due to size.
-  * Github Repo created on July 2019?
+  *
   * Website hosted on AWS from 2018+
   * Domain purchased on Sept 2017
-  * My 2nd Github repo, created Oct 2018, part of WWC NOVA Hactoberfest.
+  * My 2nd Github repo, created Oct 16, 2018, part of WWC NOVA Hactoberfest.